Redesigning a File Upload Experience

 Approach

-"The design should always keep users informed about what is going on, through appropriate feedback within a reasonable amount of time."
+Always keep users informed about what is going on, through appropriate feedback within a reasonable amount of time.

 Ideation